practable/dynamics-lab/ui/analytics/README.md

-# dynamics lab default interface
+# dynamics lab analytics interface

-This is the default interface for the dynamics lab remote laboratory.
+This is the analytics interface for the dynamics lab remote laboratory - logging of user interactions is included.